Pomeranian

 Interesting facts about the Pomeranian

-Two Pomeranians were among the three dogs to survive the Titanic disaster, accompanying their owners Margaret Hays and Elizabeth Rothschild in the lifeboats
+Two Pomeranians were among the three dogs known to have survived the Titanic disaster, as they were small enough to be carried onto the lifeboats by their owners.

-The breed was originally much larger – around 14 kilograms – and worked as sled dogs and herders before being bred down to toy size
+The breed's ancestors were much larger, weighing around 14 kilograms.
+They worked as sled dogs and sheep herders in the Pomerania region of Europe before being bred down to toy size.

 FAQ

-Expect to pay between $1,500-$4,000 for a well-bred Pomeranian puppy from a reputable breeder.
-Show-quality dogs or rare colours can cost significantly more.
-Remember to budget for ongoing costs like grooming, which can be $80-120 every 6-8 weeks, plus regular vet care and quality food.
+Expect to pay between $3,500 - $6,000 AUD for a well-bred Pomeranian puppy from a reputable Australian breeder.
+Show-quality dogs or those with rare coat colours can cost more.
+Remember to budget for ongoing costs like professional grooming, which can be $80-120 every 4-6 weeks, plus regular vet care and quality food.

 Pomeranians can make great family dogs, but they're better suited to families with older children who understand how to handle small dogs gently.
 Their tiny size makes them vulnerable to injury from rough play or accidental drops.
 They're often wonderful with respectful children and can form strong bonds with kids who treat them properly.